Review · Diets & Weight Loss

 - Is HoneyCept a scam?

-- The vendor's page lists a proprietary blend with honey, bacopa monnieri, phosphatidylserine, and other common focus compounds.
-The exact amounts are not disclosed, so you cannot confirm whether they match the doses used in research.
+- The vendor's page lists a proprietary blend with honey, bacopa monnieri, phosphatidylserine, and a few other common nootropics.
+The exact amounts are hidden behind the 'proprietary blend' label, which usually means the active ingredients are present in token amounts.